Fall 2025 Edition

 What can be submitted to the Symposium of Student Scholars?

-The Symposium of Student Scholars accepts all projects submitted by current undergraduate or graduate students at Kennesaw State University.
-Students who have graduated in the last year but who did the work while a student at KSU are also eligible to present at the Symposium.
+The Symposium of Student Scholars is designed to showcase student research and therefore accepts all projects submitted by current undergraduate or graduate students at Kennesaw State University.
+Students who have graduated in the last year but who completed the work while a student at KSU are also eligible to present at the Symposium.

 We use the following definition of research (adapted from the Council on Undergraduate Research):